romaricdrigon/romaricdrigon.github.io/_posts/2019-07-05-value-objects-doctrine-and-symfony-forms.md

 ```

 Last but not least, objects are passed by reference in PHP.
 This leads to subtle issues, sometimes counter-intuitive and hard to debug.
-In example, let's imagine we are working on an e-commerce software:
+For example, let's imagine we are working on an e-commerce software:
 ```php
 $price = new Money(99, 'CHF');
 $product = new Product();